2ni/apricot/README.md

 cd src_python
 git clone git@github.com:mraardvark/pyupdi.git
 make patchpyupdi
-pip install -e pyupdi # IMPORTANT! install pyupdi to have correct pathes to use it
+pip install -e src_python/pyupdi # IMPORTANT! install pyupdi to have correct pathes to use it
 ```

 This should result in the following change: